gv1261/gv1261-Cloud-Native-Monitoring-App/README.md

-Cloud Native Resource Monitoring Python App on K8s!
+# Cloud Native Resource Monitoring Python App on K8s!
-Things you will Learn
+# Things you will Learn

-Python and How to create Monitoring Application in Python using Flask and psutil How to run a Python App locally.
+1.Python and How to create Monitoring Application in Python using Flask and psutil 2.How to run a Python App locally.
-Learn Docker and How to containerize a Python application Creating Dockerfile
+3.Learn Docker and How to containerize a Python application i.Creating Dockerfile ii.Building DockerImage iii.Running Docker Container iv.Docker Commands
-Building DockerImage
-Running Docker Container
-Docker Commands

-Create ECR repository using Python Boto3 and pushing Docker Image to ECR

-Learn Kubernetes and Create EKS cluster and Nodegroups Create Kubernetes Deployments and Services using Python!
+4.Create ECR repository using Python Boto3 and pushing Docker Image to ECR 5.Learn Kubernetes and Create EKS cluster and Nodegroups 6.Create Kubernetes Deployments and Services using Python!

-Prerequisites !
+# Prerequisites !
-(Things to have before starting the projects)
- AWS Account.
- Programmatic access and AWS configured with CLI.
+(Things to have before starting the project) i.AWS Account ii.Programmatic access and AWS configured with CLI. iii.Python3 Installed. iv.Docker and Kubectl installed. v.Code editor (Vscode)
- Python3 Installed.
- Docker and Kubectl installed.
- Code editor (Vscode)

- Let’s Start the Project
+# Let’s Start the Project
-Part 1: Deploying the Flask application locally
+## Part 1: Deploying the Flask application locally
-Step 1: Clone the code
+# Step 1: Clone the code
 Clone the code from the repository: git clone <repository_url>

-Step 2: Install dependencies
+# Step 2: Install dependencies
 The application uses the psutil and Flask, Plotly, boto3 libraries.
-Install them using pip:

-pip3 install -r requirements.txt
+Install them using pip: pip3 install -r requirements.txt

-Step 3: Run the application
+# Step 3: Run the application
-To run the application, navigate to the root directory of the project and execute the following command:
+To run the application, navigate to the root directory of the project and execute the following command: python3 app.py

-python3 app.py
 This will start the Flask server on localhost:5000.
 Navigate to http://localhost:5000/ on your browser to access the application.

-Part 2: Dockerizing the Flask application
+## Part 2: Dockerizing the Flask application
-Step 1: Create a Dockerfile
+# Step 1: Create a Dockerfile
 Create a Dockerfile in the root directory of the project with the following contents:

 # Use the official Python image as the base image